code4recovery/online-meeting-list/README.md

 ## Install and Run

-In the project directory, first run `yarn` to install the dependencies, then run `yarn start` to run the app in development mode.
-The page will reload if you make edits.
-You will also see any lint errors in the console.
+In the project directory, first run `yarn` to install the dependencies, then `yarn start` to start the app in development mode.
+A browser window at [http://localhost:3000/](http://localhost:3000/) should open automatically, and will reload as you make changes.
+Any lint errors will be visible in the console.

 ## Contributing

-First create an issue that describes the problem you are solving, then create a branch with your code, and finally a pull request that references the issue.
+1. Create an issue that describes the problem you are solving.
+Screenshots are helpful.
+1. Create a branch with your code.
+1. Create a pull request that references the issue.
 Please name `joshreisner` as a reviewer.

 ## Deployments

 The project is currently hosted on Netlify.
-Commits to the `master` branch are deployed automatically.
+Commits to the `master` branch deploy automatically.
 Running `yarn build` is not necessary.